 No matter your reasons for choosing to shave your cat, the most important thing to keep in mind is her overall health, happiness, and well-being.
 If she’s an indoor cat, make sure you have a sunny area for her lounge when she gets cold sans fur.
-If she spends time outdoors, it might be best to leave her furry coat as is to prevent sunburn and other injuries.
+If she spends a long time outdoors, it might be best to leave her furry coat as is to prevent sunburn and other injuries.

 If you’re unsure about whether or not you will be able to shave her fur yourself, don’t attempt it.
-As nice as it would be to save the money you pay for grooming fees, it’s better to leave it to the professionals than risk an injury!
+As nice as it would be to save the money you pay for grooming tools and fees, it’s better to leave it to the professionals than risk an injury!